 We already know that Safari, Firefox, and Mozilla implemented ITP that blocks third-party cookies.
 Other browsers also announced that they were planning to phase out 3-rd party cookies.
 With the server-side tagging and a custom subdomain, you can send tracking requests from your subdomain and make it 1st party.

 All these changes in user tracking explain why it is crucial to implement SS tracking.

 Shopify is one of the largest eCommerce platforms, and most of the Shopify stores run ads on Facebook.

 Facebook conversion API has the same purpose as Facebook pixel but works in a completely different way.
 Facebook browser tracking works on the client-side (inside the user browser), and FB CAPI works on the server.

 FB CAPI allows to:

 - Collect users’ data (first name, last name, etc.)

 - Create audiences and segments based on the collected data

-With server-side tracking, you will prevent misinformation or lack of information.
+With server-side tracking, you can prevent misinformation or information gaps.
 Facebook recommends using both browser and server tracking.
-It means that if your Facebook browser pixel is blocked, Facebook will still track users’ using the server.
+It means that if your Facebook browser pixel is blocked, Facebook will still track user data using the server.